Saint Patrick: Early life and captivity

-After returning home to Britain, Patrick continued to study Christianity.
-Patrick studied in Europe principally at Auxerre.
+Return to Britain and education

+After a few years (paucos annos), Patrick says he returned home to his family in Britain, now in his early twenties.
+Patrick then began his ecclesiastical training.
+Muirchú says that Patrick studied at Auxerre in central Gaul for thirty years.
 J. B. Bury suggests that Amator ordained Patrick to the diaconate at Auxerre.
-Patrick is thought to have visited the Marmoutier Abbey, Tours and to have received the tonsure at Lérins Abbey.
-Saint Germanus of Auxerre, a bishop of the Western Church, ordained him to the priesthood.
-Maximus of Turin is credited with consecrating him as bishop.
+It is suggested that Saint Germanus of Auxerre, a bishop of the Western Church, ordained him to the priesthood, while Maximus of Turin is said to have consecrated him as bishop.
+However, Tírechán says that Patrick studied for thirty years at Lérins Abbey off the south coast of Gaul.

 Patrick recounts that he had a vision a few years after returning home:I saw a man coming, as it were from Ireland.
 His name was Victoricus, and he carried many letters, and he gave me one of them.
-I read the heading: "The Voice of the Irish".
+I read the heading: "The Voice of the Irish" (Vox Hiberionacum).
 As I began the letter, I imagined in that moment that I heard the voice of those very people who were near the wood of Foclut, which is beside the western sea—and they cried out, as with one voice: "We appeal to you, holy servant boy, to come and walk among us."

 A.B.E.
 Hood suggests that the Victoricus of St. Patrick's vision may be identified with Saint Victricius, bishop of Rouen in the late fourth century, who had visited Britain in an official capacity in 396.
 However, Ludwig Bieler disagrees.

-Much of the Declaration concerns charges made against Patrick by his fellow Christians at a trial.
-What these charges were, he does not say explicitly, but he writes that he returned the gifts which wealthy women gave him, did not accept payment for baptisms, nor for ordaining priests, and indeed paid for many gifts to kings and judges, and paid for the sons of chiefs to accompany him.
-It is concluded, therefore, that he was accused of some sort of financial impropriety, and perhaps of having obtained his bishopric in Ireland with personal gain in mind.
-The condemnation might have contributed to his decision to return to Ireland.
-According to Patrick's most recent biographer, Roy Flechner, the Confessio was written in part as a defence against his detractors, who did not believe that he was taken to Ireland as a slave, despite Patrick's vigorous insistence that he was.
+Patrick writes in his Epistola that he was a bishop established in Ireland, and that he had sold his "nobility ... for the sake of others".
+It is presumed that the church in Britain sent Patrick to be a bishop for part of Ireland, with Papal approval, and that he had sold his late father's estate to raise funds for the Irish bishopric.